mairooni/Flink-TornadoVM-Artifact/README.md

 * Logistic Regression (GPU acceleration)
 * IoT use case (GPU acceleration)

 In all of the five experiments above, the baseline (Flink-CPU) was executed using 6 configurations.
-Each configuration was chosen by including in the `flink_conf.yaml file` the options below:
+Each configuration was specified by including the options below in the `flink_conf.yaml` file:

 -  1 Task Manager Node - 1 Task Slot - 1 Parallel Thread